Strawberry Compote

-This recipe uses just 5 ingredients and can be made in under 15 minutes.
+This Strawberry Compote recipe uses just 5 ingredients and can be made in under 15 minutes.
 It’s the perfect way to use fresh strawberries in the summer, but easily made any time of the year using either fresh or frozen berries.

 a small jar filled with homemade strawberry compote with fresh strawberries in the background.